devswarangikarle/Shortest-Palindrome/README.md

 # Shortest-Palindrome

-You are given a string s.
+You are given a string "s".
 You can convert s to a palindrome by adding characters in front of it.
 Return the shortest palindrome you can find by performing this transformation.